alex-chernikov/UNFSI_Code/README.md

     conda activate sfood
     jupyter notebook StreetFood_Evaluation.ipynb

-Virtual environment installation described bellow.
+Virtual environment installation is described below.

-Once the virtual environment is set up, you can replace the test video file with your own, if you wish.
+Once the virtual environment is set up, you can replace the test video file with your own.
-Doing so, please note that all models were trained on data collected in Kolkata, India.
+Please note that all models were trained on data collected in Kolkata, India.
 As a result, the models' performance may vary when applied to facilities in other regions with different appearances.
-Nonetheless, given the diverse representations introduced during training, it may still be worthwhile to test your own video.
+Nonetheless, given the diverse representations introduced during training, testing your own video may still be worthwhile.

 # Virtual environment setup
 ### Recommended Installation: